 On a pleasant morning after I published the last post, I was lying down, relaxing and reflecting on the sub topic of the previous article- daarun prayatna or special efforts that are expected from the seeker when he seeks his true self called Atman.
 My thought was connected with the question and answer that was put up by a devotee which you shall find in the last post.
-I took a deep breath and then I wondered what more can I write now?
-What more is left there to write after I have touched upon the topic Atman and could this be the grand finale?
-I could think of nothing in the foresight that coud be written by me anymore.
+I took a deep breath and then I wondered what else can I write now?
 When I was completely lost in these thoughts closing my eyes, in me appeared the benevolent face of Swami Nityananda of Ganeshpuri with his two hands in the air as usual, as though he is invariably blessing us.
 He asked me upfront, “Tell me why is Atman difficult to know?”
 I was stumped and speechless.
-I was in no condition to reply because of these two reasons.
-Firstly, his emergence was unexpected and secondly gazing at his tall stature, literally and figuratively, I was wonderstruck and in no position to think.
+I was in no condition to reply because of two reasons.
+Firstly, his emergence was unexpected and secondly gazing at his tall stature, I was wonder struck.
 He is my Divine Father.
 He has taught me how to walk by holding my finger on the spiritual path, has initiated me, he has comforted me in times of acute distress and has shown me light in times of darkness.
 Imagine how could I tell him something about Atman and why is it difficult to know it?

 I simply prostrated humbly at his divine feet inwardly like a child and became attentive to receive sacred benediction from him.
 I was only too eager and waiting in anticipation to hear his celestial words in simple expressions.
 He explained the lofty ideas through a metaphor.

 “The body and Atman appear to look one and akin.
-Even if we do get a few glimpses of it sometimes, we cannot recognize it although it is in front of us.
+Even if we do get a few glimpses of it sometimes, we cannot recognize it although it is obvious to us.
 So the seeker must separate the two like butter in the buttermilk.

 We unknowingly roam and wander everywhere in the world in search of happiness, comfort, contentment and peace.
 We search for it in objects, material gain, success, relationships, sensual pleasures, temptations, vices and so many other deceiving aims.
 But sadly we are never ever satisfied with anything for long as everything in this sansara or world is short lived and has ‘anshik sukh’ partial happiness.